-5.54.
+5.57.
 The exposure pathways that are major contributors to the dose from accidental releases may be very different from those for normal operation.
 For example, consumption of fresh milk or vegetables immediately following an accident at a nuclear power plant could be an important pathway for exposures due to short lived iodine radionuclides.
 Care should therefore be taken in the adequate identification of the exposure pathways and in their modelling.

-5.55.
-An indicative list of exposure pathways relevant for potential exposure scenarios which should be considered in the assessment is given below:
+5.58.
+An exemplary list of exposure pathways relevant for potential exposure estimation which should be considered in the assessment is given below:

-- (a) External irradiation due to deposition on skin; - (b) External irradiation from the source; - (c) External irradiation from the plume; - (d) Inhalation from the plume; - (e) Inhalation of resuspended material; - (f) External irradiation due to deposition on the ground or other surfaces; - (g) Intakes of radionuclides due to the inadvertent ingestion of radioactive material deposited on ground or other surfaces; and - (h) Intakes of radionuclides due to the consumption of fresh and processed food and water.
+- (a) External irradiation due to deposition of radionuclides on skin; - (b) External irradiation from the source; - (c) External irradiation from the atmospheric plume (cloud shine); - (d) External irradiation due to deposition on the ground (ground shine) or other surfaces; - (e) Inhalation of radionuclides from the atmospheric plume; - (f) Inhalation of resuspended material from deposits; - (g) Intakes of radionuclides due to the inadvertent ingestion of radioactive material deposited on ground or other surfaces; and - (h) Intakes of radionuclides due to the consumption of contaminated fresh and processed food and water.
+In some accidental scenarios, the direct irradiation to the public from the facility or the activity could be drastically enhanced when compared to that resulting from normal operation conditions.
+In those cases the following pathways could also be relevant: